 Thankfully, there are alternatives.
 In fact, there are many ways to make money without doing surveys.
 Not only are these methods more interesting than surveys but they are often more powerful as well.

-This post takes a look at some of these options.
+This post takes a look at a variety of non-survey options for making money.
 There are a million different ways to earn money, but I'll be focusing specifically on ways to make money online that are actually worth pursuing.
 So, these are all viable options for making a bit of extra cash, and in some cases, they could even turn into a career working for yourself.

 Selling ‘Stuff’ Online